 Connect the USB 485M to your PC.

-Once the software has been configured on the PC a message will be displayed as follows.
-If it cannot find the driver software you can manually select the x64 (64bit) or x86 (32bit) folders from the downloaded driver files.
+Once the software has been configured on the PC, a message will be displayed.
+If it cannot find the driver software, you can manually select the x64 (64bit) or x86 (32bit) folders from the downloaded driver files.

 You can now call up the device manager and view the ports on your computer.
 The Silicon Labs CP210x USB to UART Bridge is on communication port 5.
 COM5 will now point to the USB port where the information is converted to an RS485 signal.

 We are now ready to connect to our equipment with the USB to RS485 converter.
-Since this is a serial device and is a 1: N connection.
-This means that we will have a master and at least one slave unit.
+Since this is a serial device and is a 1: N connection, we will have a master and at least one slave unit.
 The master is usually the PC (personal computer) that will control all communication.
 It will request information and receive answers.
 All communication must have the same parameters when communicating.
-What separates the communication is that each slave is assigned a unique number.
+What separates the transmission is that each slave is assigned a unique number.

 |Device||Computer ‘Master’||Solo Process Controller